E-learning (theory): Learning theories

 Salmon developed a five-stage model of e-learning and e-moderating that for some time has had a major influence where online courses and online discussion forums have been used.
 In her five-stage model, individual access and the ability of students to use the technology are the first steps to involvement and achievement.
-The second step involves students creating an identity online and finding others with whom to interact; online socialisation is a critical element of the e-learning process in this model.
-In step 3 students are giving and sharing information relevant to the course to each other.
+The second step involves students creating an identity online and finding others with whom to interact; online socialization is a critical element of the e-learning process in this model.
+In step 3, students give and share information relevant to the course with each other.
 Collaborative interaction amongst students is central to step 4.
 The fifth step in Salmon's model involves students looking for benefits from the system and using resources from outside of it to deepen their learning.
-Throughout all of this, the tutor/teacher/lecturer fulfils the role of moderator or e-moderator, acting as a facilitator of student learning.
+Throughout all of this, the tutor/teacher/lecturer fulfills the role of moderator or e-moderator, acting as a facilitator of student learning.

 Some criticism is now beginning to emerge.
 Her model does not easily transfer to other contexts (she developed it with experience from an Open University distance learning course).
-It ignores the variety of learning approaches that are possible within computer mediated communication (CMC) and the range of learning theories that are available (Moule 2007).
+It ignores the variety of learning approaches that are possible within computer-mediated communication (CMC) and the range of learning available theories (Moule 2007).

 Self-regulation

-Self-regulated learning refers to several concepts that play major roles in learning, and which have significant relevance in e-learning. explains that in order to develop self-regulation, learning courses should offer opportunities for students to practice strategies and skills by themselves.
-Self-regulation is also strongly related to a student's social sources such as parents and teachers.
+Self-regulated learning refers to several concepts that play major roles in learning and which have significant relevance in e-learning. explains that in order to develop self-regulation, learning courses should offer opportunities for students to practice strategies and skills by themselves.
+Self-regulation is also strongly related to a student's social sources, such as parents and teachers.
 Moreover, Steinberg (1996) found that high-achieving students usually have high-expectation parents who monitor their children closely.

-With the academic environment, self-regulated learners usually set their academic goals and monitor and react themselves in process in order to achieve their goals.
-Schunk argues, "students must regulate not only their actions but also their underlying achievement-related cognitions, beliefs, intentions and effects"(p.
+In the academic environment, self-regulated learners usually set their academic goals and monitor and react themselves in the process in order to achieve their goals.
+Schunk argues, "Students must regulate not only their actions but also their underlying achievement-related cognitions, beliefs, intentions and effects"(p.
 359).
 Moreover, academic self-regulation also helps students develop confidence in their ability to perform well in e-learning courses.